 Diagnosis of epidermolysis bullosa may be accomplished by immunofluorescence or electron microscopy.
-A list of recommended diagnostic antibodies and their suppliers is available at the website of the Dystrophic EB Research Association.
-Mutation testing is generally used for prenatal diagnosis rather than for the primary diagnosis of epidermolysis bullosa.[99,100]
+A list of recommended diagnostic antibodies and their suppliers is available at the Web site of the Dystrophic EB Research Association.
+Mutation testing is generally used for prenatal diagnosis rather than for the primary diagnosis of epidermolysis bullosa.[103,104]

 The rate of de novo mutation for DDEB is approximately 30%; maternal germline mosaicism has also been reported.[105,106] Glycine substitutions in exons 73 to 75 are the most common mutations in DDEB.
 G2034R and G2043R account for half of these mutations.
 Less frequently, splice junction mutations and substitutions of glycine and other amino acids may cause the dominant form of dystrophic epidermolysis bullosa.
 In contrast, more than 400 mutations have been described for the two types of recessive epidermolysis bullosa.
 The recessive form of the disease is caused primarily by null mutations, although amino acid substitutions, splice junction mutations, and missense mutations have also been reported.
 In-frame exon skipping may generate a partially functional protein in recessive disease.
 A founder mutation, c.6527insC (p.R525X), has been observed in 27 of 49 Spanish individuals with recessive DEB.
 Genotype-phenotype correlations suggest an inverse correlation between the amount of functional protein and severity.